-Workers’ Compensation Law in South Carolina originated in 1935 to protect injured workers and their families.
-Before this system was put in place, a worker who injured himself on the job would have to prove negligence on the part of the employer.
+Workers’ compensation law in South Carolina originated in 1935 to protect injured workers and their families.
+Before this system was implemented, a worker who injured themselves on the job would have to prove negligence on the part of the employer.
 Not only was this an uncertain process, it often took too long and left the injured worker without income.
-The Workers’ Compensation System, however, no longer uses fault as a basis for an award.
+The workers’ compensation system, however, no longer uses fault as a basis for an award.

 If someone is injured on the job, he or she is entitled to benefits, regardless of fault.
 All employers in South Carolina are required to provide workers’ compensation coverage if they have four or more employees.
-There are several exceptions and exemptions from this requirement, but by and large, workers’ compensation insurance coverage is mandatory.
+There are several exceptions and exemptions from this requirement but, by and large, workers’ comp insurance coverage is mandatory.

-- Payment of two-thirds of average weekly wages.
-There is a seven day waiting period, but if the employee is out under doctor’s orders for over two weeks, temporary benefits through workers’ compensation are paid back to the first day work was missed.
+- Payment of two-thirds of their average weekly wages.
+There is a seven-day waiting period, but if the employee is out under doctor’s orders for over two weeks, temporary benefits through workers’ compensation are paid back to the first-day work was missed.

 - Payment of medical expenses.
-However, since the workers’ compensation insurance carrier has to pay for the medical care, the carrier has the right to authorize who provides the care.
+However, keep in mind that because the workers’ compensation insurance carrier is responsible for covering medical care, the carrier has the right to authorize who provides the care.
 If the injured worker wishes to see his own doctor, the carrier will not necessarily have to pay for this treatment.

-- Compensation for the extent of the disability, if the employee is left with a permanent disability.
+- Compensation for the extent of the disability, if the employee is left with permanent damage.
 This award is based on several factors, including the part of the body injured and the average amount of money the employee was earning on a weekly basis before the injury.

 For additional resources, visit the South Carolina Workers’ Compensation Commission website.

 Some of the most common injury claims include:

 Slip or trip and falls